Privacy Policy

 5 Contact (e.g. by email)

-If you contact us by e-mail, we process the information necessary to answer your contact requrest, e.g. your e-mail address, the information you provide and the date and time of the contact.
+If you contact us by e-mail, we process the information necessary to answer your contact requeest, e.g. your e-mail address, the information you provide and the date and time of the contact.
 If you also provide us with your name and other personal data, we also process these.

 If you conduct an online meeting with us, we additionally process your name displayed, if applicable your profile picture, preferred language, date, time, meeting ID, if applicable your phone number, as well as exchanged texts, audio and video data.
 To handle our communications, we use Microsoft 365, Microsoft Teams, both services are provided by Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA (“Microsoft”) and Zoom Video Communications, Inc., 55 Almaden Boulevard, Suite 600, San Jose, CA 95113, USA („Zoom“).

 The legal basis for this processing is Art.
 6 (1)(b) GDPR.
 We process your data in order to respond to your inquiry.
 Your personal data will be retained in each case for the period determined by us in order to perform the task and will be deleted thereafter.
 This is based on the retention periods under commercial and tax law.
-Only employees of Access Alliance and IU Group who are responsible for responding to contact requests will receive access to your personal data.
+Only employees of Study Access Alliance and IU Group who are responsible for responding to contact requests will receive access to your personal data.

 6 Web Analysis Services